EasonLiaw/power_consumption_forecasting/README.md

 ## Initial Data Cleaning and Feature Engineering
 ---
-After performing Exploratory Data Analysis, the following steps are performed initially on the entire dataset before performing further data preprocessing and model training:
+After performing Exploratory Data Analysis, the following steps are performed initially on the entire dataset before performing model training:

-i) Filter data where respondent provides permission to use questionnaire (Use_questionnaire feature)

-ii) Derive target variable based on features related to Me and My Feelings questionnaire.

-iii) Reformat time related features (i.e Timestamp, Birthdate, Sleeptime_ytd and Awaketime_today) to appropriate form

-iv) Removing list of irrelevant colummns identified from dataset (i.e. unique identifier features, features related to target variable to prevent target leakage and LSOA related features that have direct one to one relationship with WIMD related features)
+i) Extract subset of important columns that are required (i.e. Timestamp and "allsum" variable). "allsum" variable represents the total power consumption level from individual components, which is the main target variable for time series forecasting.

+ii) Convert values in Timestamp variable to datetime format

+iii) Set Timestamp variable as index of dataframe.

+iv) Resample "allsum" variable on a 15-minute interval basis.

-v) Checking for duplicated rows and remove if exist
+v) Checking for duplicated rows and remove if exist.

-vi) Split dataset into features and target labels.
+vi) Save dataset into a single CSV file (data.csv) for model training.

-vii) Perform missing imputation on categorical variables based on highest frequency for every category.

-viii) Save reduced set of features and target values into 2 different CSV files (X.csv and y.csv) for further data preprocessing with pipelines to reduce data leakage.

 ## Legality
 ---